 Nuts and Vegetables

 Vegetables and nuts are not recommended.
-These foods tend to disintegrate into small particles that attach themselves on the spacing between the wires and the brackets.
+These foods tend to disintegrate into small particles that attach themselves to the spacing between the wires and the brackets.
 The particles are very difficult to remove and can cause an unhygienic condition.
-You can eat soft fruits such as pear, watermelons and apples if they are reduced into smaller pieces.
+You can eat soft fruits such as pear, watermelons, and apples if they are reduced into smaller pieces.
 Do not bite into them.
-Also, avoid raw corn, carrots, nuts, almonds and peanuts, since they are too difficult to chew.
+Also, avoid raw corn, carrots, nuts, almonds, and peanuts, since they are too difficult to chew.